-The time, location and format of the midterm and final exams will be announced one week before the exams.
-All students are expected to be available for exams.
+Midterm Exam is open book.
+The time, location and format of the midterm exam will be announced one week before the exam.
+All students are expected to be available for exam.
 The instructor should be notified in advance in the event that students will be absent with adequate verifiable documentation (e.g., medical letters or police reports).
 Failure to do so may result in the student receiving zero for the missed exam.

-You should do your own work on exams, assignments and project.
+You should do your own work on exam, assignments and final project.
 Copying another student's work is not acceptable.
 Any indication of cheating or plagiarism will result in an automatic 0 (zero) for all students involved.
 Yet, based on cheating and plagiarism activity in any section of class, instructor holds the right to give F grade to the identified student(s).
 You may be required to explain what you submitted.
 In case of discursive explanation, the instructor holds the right to lower your grade.